scaleoutsean/eseries-perf-analyzer/README.md

 # collector.py and db_manager.py can be started from the CLI for easier troubleshooting.
 ```

 - `./epa/.env` has some env data used by its Makefile for InfluxDB and Grafana.
-Use `make` to start, stop, clean, rm, restart these two.
+Use `make` to start, stop, clean, remove, and restart these two.
 - `./collector`'s values are hard-coded into its Makefile.
 Use `docker-compose` to start/stop/remove collector and dbmanager containers.

 - When editing `./collector/docker-compose.yml`, provide the following for each E-Series array:
-  - USERNAME - SANtricity account for monitoring such as `monitor` (read-only access to SANtricity)
+  - `USERNAME` - SANtricity account for monitoring such as `monitor` (read-only access to SANtricity)
-  - PASSWORD - SANtricity password for the account used to monitor
+  - `PASSWORD` - SANtricity password for the account used to monitor
-  - SYSNAME - SANtricity array name, such as R26U25-EF600 - get this from the SANtricity Web UI, but you can use your own - just keep it consistent with the name in `./collector/config.json`!
+  - `SYSNAME` - SANtricity array name, such as R26U25-EF600 - get this from the SANtricity Web UI, but you can use your own - just keep it consistent with the name in `./collector/config.json`!
 An example can be viewed [in this image](/images/sysname-in-santricity-manager.png)
-  - SYSID - SANtricity WWN for the array, such as 600A098000F63714000000005E79C888 - an example can be viewed [here](/images/sysid-in-santricity-manager.png)
+  - `SYSID` - SANtricity WWN for the array, such as 600A098000F63714000000005E79C888 - an example can be viewed [here](/images/sysid-in-santricity-manager.png)
-  - API - SANtricity controller's IP address such as 6.6.6.6
+  - `API` - SANtricity controller's IP address such as 6.6.6.6
-  - RETENTION_PERIOD - data retention in InfluxDB, such as 52w (52 weeks)
+  - `RETENTION_PERIOD` - data retention in InfluxDB, such as 52w (52 weeks)
-  - DB_ADDRESS - external IPv4 of host where EPA is running, such as 7.7.7.7, to connect to InfluxDB
+  - `DB_ADDRESS` - external IPv4 of host where EPA is running, such as 7.7.7.7, to connect to InfluxDB
 - Where to find the correct values for API, SYSNAME and SYSID?
 The API addresses are IPv4 addresses (or FQDNs) used to connect to the E-Series Web management UI.
 You can see them in the browser when you manage an E-Series array.
 For SYSNAME and SYSID see the image links just above
   - For consistency's sake it is recommended that SYSNAME in EPA is the same as the actual E-Series system name, but it doesn't have to be.
 It can consist of arbitrary alphanumeric characters (and `_` and `-`, if I remember correctly - if interested please check the Docker Compose documentation).
 Just make sure the array names in `./collector/docker-compose.yml` and `./collector/config.json` are consistent, or otherwise array metrics and events may get collected, but the name won't appear in array drop-down list in Grafana dashboard